percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 EKTPlaintext: The data that is input to the EKT encryption operation.
 This data never appears on the wire, and is used only in computations internal to EKT.
-This is the concatenation of the SRTP Master Key, the SSRC, and the ROC.
+This is the concatenation of the SRTP Master Key and its length, the SSRC, and the ROC.

 EKTCiphertext: The data that is output from the EKT encryption operation, described in (#cipher).
 This field is included in SRTP